 Ice Wine – a national dish of Canada – very cold!

 Ice wine is a type of dessert wine.
-Ice wine is produced from grapes that have frozen on the vine.
+It is produced from grapes that have frozen on the vine.
 The sugar in the grape doesn’t freeze but the water does, which allows for more flavour concentration in the grape juice.
 The wine produced from these grapes is much sweeter.

 Ice wine production is risky as the frost may not come before the grapes rot.
 Crops must be picked quickly and at a moment’s notice when the vines are cold enough.